ludwig-ai/ludwig/mkdocs/docs/getting_started.md

 - image

 The model definition can contain additional information, in particular how to preprocess each column in the CSV, which encoder and decoder to use for each one, feature hyperparameters and training parameters.
-This allows ease of use for novices and flexibility of experts.
+This allows ease of use for novices and flexibility for experts.

 Training